 According to GardeningKnowHow.com,

 “A reaction to catnip lasts only five to 15 minutes.
-Catnip is ‘purr-fectly’ safe and non-addictive, although ingesting a large amount could potentially cause a mild tummy upset.”
+Catnip is ‘purr-fectly’ safe and non-addictive, although ingesting a large amount could cause a mild tummy upset.”

-Some interesting facts about catnip that you may not have known…
+Here are some interesting facts about catnip that you may not have known…

 Catnip is a perennial herb that is part of the mint family.
 In some regions, it’s actually called catmint.